juliana-chu/Covid19.labor/README.md

 <!-- badges: end -->

+## Description

 Covid19.labor is an R package to demonstrate components of a simple R package.
 This includes the main components: DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
 Additionally, licence, README and subdirectories vignettes, tests, data and inst are also explored.
-The package is targeted for BCB410H students exploring development of an R package in bioinformatics.The goal of Covid19.labor is to display how labor of Canada is been effected by Covid19, by using the data that government gave.This will help to show how Canada labor rate is been effected, how the econamy of Canada been changed, will give a warning to government, and at later, will show how econamic change after helping actions.
+The package is targeted for BCB410H students exploring development of an R package in bioinformatics.The goal of Covid19.labor is to display the patient who has Covid19 by their Ethno-Racial Group, and their income levels by using the data that government gave.This will help to show which group of people have a larger chance getting effected.Whether it is by behavior, such as working environment, or it is a generic problem, where there a gene that might effect individual have a higher chance to get effected.

 ## Installation